coto/coto.github.io/resume.md

 #### » CTO (2011 - 2017)

 - Design and planning of Architecture and Systems for multi-layered banking applications.
-- Partnership with Google Cloud.
+- Managed partnership with Google Cloud.
 - Improve customer experience.
 - Lead IT teams.
 - Lead Security and Software projects.